itsunderscores/Minecraft-Username-Turbo-and-Checker/README.md

 Allows you to check usernames in a list on Minecraft.

 **EMAIL:PASS is only supported at this time.
-(I'll add Token compatibility later.)
 This is not to be used as a sniper as you're 80% likely to fail**

 ## Compiled Version
 If you're lazy or don't know how to compile, you can download at: [Release/ReleaseBuild_Turbo.zip][PlDb]